Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: The Proposed Deep Q-Learning for Spectrum Access (DQSA) Algorithm

-\emph{2) LSTM Layer:} Since the network state is partially observable for each user, and the dynamic is non-Markovian and determined by the multi-user actions, classical DQNs do not perform well in this setting.
+\emph{2) LSTM Layer:} Since the network state is partially observable for each user, and the dynamics is non-Markovian and determined by the multi-user actions, classical DQNs do not perform well in this setting.
 Thus, we add an LSTM layer (~\cite{hausknecht2015deep}) to the DQN that maintains an internal state and aggregate observations over time.
 This gives the network the ability to estimate the true state using the history of the process.
 This layer is responsible of learning how to aggregate experiences over time. \\ \emph{3) Value and Advantage Layers:} Another improvement that we incorporate is the use of dueling DQN, as suggested in \cite{wang2015dueling}.
 The intuition behind this architecture lies in the fact that there is an observability problem in DQN.
 There are states which are good or bad regardless of the taken action.
 Hence, it is desirable to estimate the average Q-value of the state which is called the value of the state $V(s_n(t))$ independently from the advantage of each action.
-Thus, when we input $\textbf{x}_n(t)$ to the DQN with dueling, the Q-value for selecting action $a_n(t)$ at time $t$ is updated by: \beq \displaystyle Q(a_n(t))\leftarrow V+A(a_n(t)) \eeq where $V$ is the value of the state and $A$ is the advantage of each action.
-Note that both $V$ and $A(a_n(t))$ depend on the state $s_n(t)$ (which is hidden and mapped by the DQN from the history). \\ \emph{4) Block output layer:} The output of the DQN is a vector of size $K+1$.
+Thus, when we input $\textbf{x}_n(t)$ to the DQN with dueling, the Q-value for selecting action $a_n(t)$ at time $t$ is updated by: \beq \displaystyle Q(a_n(t))\leftarrow V+A(a_n(t)). \eeq Note that both $V$ and $A(a_n(t))$ depend on the state $s_n(t)$ (which is hidden and mapped by the DQN from the history).
+The term $V$ is the value of the state and it estimates the expected Q-value of the state with respect to the taken action.
+The term $A(a_n(t)$ is the advantage of each action and it estimates the Q-value minus its expected value.
+In practice, one way to evaluate $A(a_n(t)$ is to subtract the maximal value of the state with respect to the taken actions from the Q function.
+Another way is to subtract the average value of the state with respect to the taken actions from the Q function.
+Here, we use the latter method \cite{wang2015dueling}. \\ \emph{4) Block output layer:} The output of the DQN is a vector of size $K+1$.
 The first entry is the estimated Q-value if the user will choose not to transmit at time $t$.
 The $(k+1)^{th}$ entry, where $1\leq k\leq K$, is the estimated Q-value for transmitting on channel $k$ at time $t$. \\ \emph{5) Double Q-learning:} The max operator in standard Q-learning and DQN (see (\ref{eq:Qlearning})) uses the same values to both selecting and evaluating an action.
 Thus, it tends to select overestimated values which degrades performance.
 Hence, when training the DQN, we use double Q-learning \cite{van2016deep} used to decouple the selection of actions from the evaluation of Q-values.
 Specifically, we use two neural networks, referred to as DQN$_1$ and DQN$_2$.
 DQN$_1$ is used for choosing actions and DQN$_2$ is used to estimate the Q-value associated with the selected action.